 What Can I do?

 Our fresh breath treatment in Belgravia and the Pimlico and Chelsea area of London can help combat bad breath but there are things which you can do on a daily basis to aid in improving your condition.
 Of course, avoiding certain foods isn’t always possible but slight reductions in dairy foods or strong caffeine drinks will help toward a fresher and healthier mouth.

 Home Remedies For Bad Breath

 Sugar-free chewing gum is also a good temporary measure for fighting bad breath as it creates more saliva in the mouth, which will help fight bacteria.
 The most effective and simplest thing you can do is to keep your mouth moist by drinking plenty of water.
 Tongue scraping when brushing is also an effective preventative measure which helps remove dead cells, food debris and bacteria that sit on the surface of the tongue and can contribute to bad breath.

-So if you are worried about your oral hygiene and or need advice on maintaining a healthier mouth and reducing the risk of bad breath, contact us today, or pay a visit to our Belgravia dental practice on Elizabeth Street and we can offer a course of action to suit your needs.
+So if you are worried about your oral hygiene and or need advice on maintaining a healthier mouth and reducing the risk of bad breath, check out our interdental brushing advice or contact us today, or pay a visit to our Belgravia dental practice on Elizabeth Street and we can offer a course of action to suit your needs.

 For general information on a condition and treatment?
 Visit the British Dental Health Foundation .
 The BDHF is an independent charity dedicated to raising public awareness about the benefits of improving oral health.